thebrettd/JavaSweeper/README.md

 Two solvers are included.
 Both solvers run in a loop.

-Per specfication, the number of simulations is hardcoded to 1000 via the constant MineSweeperSolver.simulations
+Per specification, the number of simulations is hardcoded to 1000 via the constant MineSweeperSolver.simulations

 ### Brett Solver
 Three phase solver